intro-to-data/Labs/Week 02/README.md

 2. Import the diamonds.csv data into Excel.
    - The most common way to do this is to click on a local copy of the diamonds.csv file and let Excel recommend how to import it.
+   - *If you are having a hard time saving/opening the CSV file in Excel from GitHub, try using the copy I saved to Canvas in the Lab 02 description.
+   Apparently, some Windows browsers turn the .csv file into a .txt file which makes it harder to import the data into Excel than is necessary.*
    - If you prefer to avoid the clutter of downloading the data to your local computer/VM, you can also use the above link to open/import the data directly in Excel.
 To do this, start Excel, and then hit the `File Open`